15-Day Tour of South Africa and Cape Town, a Taste of South Africa

 We visit arguably the oldest post office in Africa, the Post Office Tree.
 The Portuguese explorer Bartholomew Dias made landfall here in 1488.
 Continue to Hermanus, the best place in the World to spot Whales from land – (July to Dec).
 After lunch, depart for Cape Town via the beautiful coastal route between Hermanus and Gordon’s Bay, arriving late afternoon.

 Overnight Premier Hotel Cape Town or a hotel of your choice.

 DAY 12.
 Cape Town City

 Departure is at 09h00 from all city and Waterfront hotels.
-Cape Town, Tavern of the Seas, with the majestic Table Mountain as a backdrop, is one of the most beautiful cities in the world.
-An electric mix of architectural styles, cobble stone streets and cultural diversity enhance the cosmopolitan ambience.
-A trip by cable car to the top of Table Mountain is extremely rewarding.
-At the top the city unfolds below you from the viewpoints.
+Cape Town, Tavern of the Seas, with the majestic Table Mountain as a backdrop, is one of the world’s most beautiful cities.
+An electric mix of architectural styles, cobblestone streets and cultural diversity enhance the cosmopolitan ambience.
+A trip by cable car to the top of Table Mountain is gratifying.
+At the top, the city unfolds below you from the viewpoints.
 We also visit the Malay Quarters, Castle of Good Hope, Company Gardens and Government Avenue, Houses of Parliament, S.A.
 Museum.
 We take a final drive to Milnerton for a full view of Table Mountain with the city in its lap.
 Overnight Premier Hotel Cape Town.

 DAY 13.
 Cape Peninsula